Tearsheet

 Engineered Structures

-• Wind Towers: The North America wind turbine tower market generated USD 6,614.0 million in 2024 and is expected to reach USD 10,109.6 million by 2030.
-Another projection indicates the North America Wind Tower market will grow from USD 6.05 billion in 2024 to USD 14.10 billion by 2035.
+• Wind towers: The North America wind turbine tower market generated a revenue of USD 6,614.0 million in 2024 and is expected to reach USD 10,109.6 million by 2030.

-• Storage and Distribution Tanks: The North America Storage Tank Market was valued at USD 9.19 billion in 2024 and is expected to reach USD 12.46 billion by 2030.
+• Storage and distribution tanks: The North America Storage Tank Market was valued at USD 9.19 billion in 2024 and is expected to reach USD 12.46 billion by 2030.

 Transportation Products